-Bishop Alemany High School does not support "jailbreaking" your iPad.
+- Bishop Alemany High School does not support "jailbreaking" your iPad.
 This is the process that removes limitations placed on the device by Apple.
-This will result in severe problems for the device and may subject you to disciplinary action.

-- DO NOT access or install inappropriate materials.
+This will result in severe problems for the device and may subject you to disciplinary action. - DO NOT access or install inappropriate materials.
 All material on the iPad must adhere to the values and mission of Bishop Alemany High School.
 Students must abide by the same policies as those covering the use of on-campus computers, laptops, and cell phones.
-Students are not allowed to view, send, upload or download, or distribute offensive, profane, threatening, pornographic, obscene, or sexually explicit materials.
-Any student found with apps or profiles designed to circumvent the above policies will be subject to disciplinary action. - DO NOT engage in illegal activities using the school's Internet / email accounts. - DO NOT violate copyright laws pertaining to printed and recorded materials. - DO NOT misuse passwords or gain unauthorized access to other student's accounts, files, or data. - DO NOT engage in malicious use or vandalism of the iPad or its contents. - DO NOT turn off "Location Services" in the iPad's Settings.
+Students are not allowed to post, distribute, or possess any communications or pictures that a reasonable person, according to the teachings of the Roman Catholic Church, would consider to be defamatory, offensive, harassment, disruptive, derogatory, or bullying; these include but are not limited to sexual comments or images, racial or ethnic slurs, or other comments or images that would offend someone on the basis of race, creed, gender, national origin, sexual orientation, mental or physical disability Any student found with apps or profiles designed to circumvent the above policies will be subject to disciplinary action. - DO NOT engage in illegal activities on or off campus, or while using the school's internet or email accounts, including but not limited to unauthorized access to others' school accounts or devices. - DO NOT violate copyright laws pertaining to printed and recorded materials. - DO NOT misuse passwords or gain unauthorized access to another student's accounts, files, or data. - DO NOT engage in malicious use or vandalism of the iPad or its contents. - DO NOT turn off "Location Services" in the iPad's Settings.
 This is to protect YOU from losses.
 If your iPad is lost, you can attempt to find it using iCloud's "Find My iPad" service, but your Location Services need to be turned on. - DO NOT use the camera or microphone to record inappropriate, illicit, sexually explicit, harassing, or embarrassing pictures or words.
 Any use of the camera in restrooms or the locker room, regardless of intent, will be treated as a serious violation.
-Use of the camera or microphone in the classroom is subject to the guidelines of the classroom teacher.
+Use of the camera or microphone in the classroom is subject to the guidelines of the classroom teacher. - DO NOT use the name, logo, identifying photograph, or other singularly identifying information of Bishop Alemany High School on a website or social medium, e.g. Facebook or Twitter, without permission from the Principal of the school. - Student use of email, chat rooms, social networks, applications, and other forms of direct electronic communication on their iPad should be monitored often by parents.